ariseofdarknes/WideFind/README.md

 this code is commercial perpose use only

 if you want to use then you need license without licence using is crime i can su you an lockedup

+Commercial Use Only
+License required for usage
+Unauthorized use is prohibited